ray-project/ray/doc/source/serve/advanced.rst

 Ray Serve has a number of knobs and tools for you to tune for your particular workload.
 All Ray Serve advanced options and topics are covered on this page aside from the fundamentals of :doc:`deployment`.
-For a more hands on take, please check out the :ref:`serve-tutorials`.
+For a more hands-on take, please check out the :ref:`serve-tutorials`.

 There are a number of things you'll likely want to do with your serving application including scaling out, splitting traffic, or batching input for better performance.
 To do all of this,